uber/cadence/common/archiver/README.md

 	// The Archive method may or may not be automatically retried by the caller.
 The ArchiveOptions are used
 	// to interact with these retries including giving the implementor the ability to cancel retries and record progress
   // between retry attempts.
-  // This method will be invoked after the workflow retention period.
+  // This method will be invoked after a workflow passes its retention period.
     Archive(context.Context, URI, *ArchiveHistoryRequest, ...ArchiveOption) error

     // Get is used to access an archived history.
 When context expires method should stop trying to fetch history.